phoenicyan/pgnprofiler/README.md

 Note: more information can be found in the Intellisoft's Developers Manual and the Forum.

-Note: I descriped the approach to the messages filtration here: https://www.codeproject.com/Articles/51386/Yet-Another-Concurrent-Expression-Evaluator.
+Note: I described the approach to the messages filtration here: https://www.codeproject.com/Articles/51386/Yet-Another-Concurrent-Expression-Evaluator.